wmmihaa/azureiotbootcamp/labs/Lab2.md

 };
 ```
 #### Add NPM packages to Azure Function
-As with using NPM packages when developing localy, we'll need to install the NPM packages used in the code (*azure-iothub azure-iot-common*).
+As with using NPM packages when developing localy, we'll need to install the NPM packages used in the code (*azure-iothub* and *azure-iot-common*).
 1. Click on your Azure Fuction App (function group), and then **Platform features**
 2. Under *DEVELOPMENT TOOLS* click **Console**.
 3. In the console window type